Top of main content

 A generational shift

 Responsible investing and taking account of the environmental and social impact of business were both on the rise even before the pandemic.
-The drivers included government policies, and investor and customer demand, as well as the wealth transfer to younger generations, who often have a different perspective on social impact.
+The drivers included government policies, and investor and client demand, as well as the wealth transfer to younger generations, who often have a different perspective on social impact.

 Increasingly, younger generations want to work with a company that aligns with their values, or embark on a career with a sense of purpose or that contributes meaningfully to society.
 Younger philanthropists are setting up their own social enterprises or NGOs, for example, taking risks and experimenting with new models.